giovannabbottino/notebook/_docs/data_structure/list/stack.md

 }Stack;
 ```

-When we initialize our Stack we nee to point top to null and also set size as zero. why?
+When we initialize our Stack we need to point top to null and also set size as zero. why?
 Because our stack is empty

 <a href="{{ site.baseurl }}/assets/images/stack/create_stack.png" data-toggle="lightbox">
     <img src="{{ site.baseurl }}/assets/images/stack/create_stack.png" class="img-fluid" />